mijolabs/fastapi-unpoly-oauth/README.md

 # FastAPI-Unpoly-OAuth

 A demo project for trying out Unpoly, and also OAuth authentication in FastAPI.
-It's an admin interface.
-Currently incomplete, much TODO.
+It's going to be an admin interface.
+Currently very incomplete, much TODO.

 # Stack
 - FastAPI